samouri/samouri.github.io/learning-bs.md

 #### mechanics

 I found a couple of really great instructions online that go into depth explaining how gameplay works.
 One on 20goto0 [^3] and the other from gamefaqs [^4].
-Heres a short summary of the key points:
+Heres a short summary:

 - Movement: By slowing down videos of Frogger being played, I could tell that the frog doesn't teleport, rather he moves exactly one `tileWidth` per jump and it takes about 100ms. while the game is laid out on a grid, everything within that grid moves on a pixel by pixel basis (continously).
 - The first half of the lanes have cars that the frog must avoid.
 The second half requires the frog to land on the floating logs and turtles.
-When the frog is on a log (or turtle), the velocity of the frog is the velocity of the (log + frog), or "Lefrog".
+The frog can move while on a log.
 - The frog has to land in all five coves in order to advance to the next level.

-I'd never really played Frogger in the past and was surprised at every turn as I learned just how nuanced the game really is.
-The first thing I tried doing was building it as fast as possible using squares as graphics but I quickly learned that there were so many more details and nuances that actually needed careful consideration and research to get right.
-I was able to find a couple good descriptions of the game online ([1](https://gamefaqs.gamespot.com/snes/577129-frogger/faqs/7869),[2](http://www.20goto10.co.uk/frogger/instructions.html)) online as well as a [spritesheet](https://samouri.github.io/bucklefrog/frogger_sprites.ae354d37.png) which covered the graphics I would need.
+- In later stages, alligators and snakes are brought which increase the difficulty.

 ### Development